Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Infrastructure capacity aligned with future growth

-By delivering a turnkey treatment plant integrating process, civil, electrical and building works, FILTEC strengthened Feilding’s water supply security while reducing reliance on vulnerable infrastructure crossings.
-The project enhances long-term network resilience and provides Council with confidence in the reliability and performance of its upgraded bore water supply.
+By delivering a turnkey treatment plant integrating process, civil, electrical and building works, FILTEC strengthened Feilding’s water supply resilience while reducing reliance on vulnerable infrastructure crossings.
+The project provides the Council with confidence in the reliability of its upgraded bore water supply.

 Multi-barrier cartridge filtration system at Roots Street bore-fed treatment plant.